XInterns/IPL-Sparkers-2017-Interns/README.md

 *Data Cleaning :

-1. Season : 2008 - 2015
+1. Season : 2008 - 2015 (8 Seasons)
 2. Teams : DD, KKR, MI, RCB, KXIP, RR, CSK (7 Teams)
-3. Neglect matches that have inconsistencies such as Duckward Lewis, etc.
+3. Neglect matches that have inconsistencies such as No Result, Duckward Lewis, etc.